felipegutierrez/explore-kafka/README.md

 Starting control-center
 control-center is [UP]
 ```
-Delete and create all the topics we're going to use for this demo
+Delete and create all the topics we're going to use for this demo.
 ```
 ./bin/kafka-topics --delete --topic udemy-reviews --zookeeper localhost:2181
 ./bin/kafka-topics --delete --topic udemy-reviews-valid --zookeeper localhost:2181